 Many people seeking credit counselling have relied on Payday loans at some point to get through their week or month because of overwhelming debt problems.
 Payday loans are not the best way to get debt help or handle your monthly debt obligations.
 In the end they will result in more service charges and interest charges from the lending company which costs you more and makes it harder to get out of debt.
-Repeated payday loans usually lead to the need for intervention and advice from a credit counsellor or a licensed Trustee and Consumer Proposal Administrator who can assist you in your options to get your life back and your debt under control.
+Repeated payday loans usually lead to the need for intervention and advice from a credit counselor or a licensed Trustee and Consumer Proposal Administrator who can assist you in your options to get your life back and your debt under control.
 Sometimes when this situation has placed someone in a severe crisis financially, the only options left to relieve their indebtedness are to present their creditors with a consumer proposal or file for bankruptcy.
 Refraining from obtaining Payday loans can help in keeping you from further financial problems.

 What is a Payday Loan?